-Several disciplinary measures may be employed to support acceptable student behavior.
-Disciplinary measures include parent/administrator conference, confiscation of items, loss of privileges, before/after school detention/Saturday school, suspension from the bus, in-school suspension, out-of-school suspension, expulsion, and remand/alternative placement.
+Several social-emotional and trauma-informed strategies may be employed to support acceptable student behavior such as positive behavior supports, restorative practices, mental health supports, progressive discipline strategies, and behavior intervention plans.
+Strategies may also include teacher/parent or guardian/administrator conference, confiscation of items, loss of privileges, before/after school detention/Saturday school, or suspension from the bus.

-With the exception of privileges restricted by the principal, suspension from the bus and confiscation of items, schools shall not impose multiple disciplinary measures on a student for a single offense or violation of the Code of Conduct.
+With the exception of privileges restricted by the principal, suspension from the bus and confiscation of items, schools shall not impose multiple disciplinary measures on a student for a single offense or violation of the Student Code of Conduct.
 The principal may restrict activities for students who accumulate a certain number of suspensions.
-Activities that may be restricted by the principal and the actions that may place students on restriction shall be communicated to students and parents by the principal.
+Activities that may be restricted by the principal and the actions that may place students on restriction shall be communicated to the student and parent/guardian by the principal.

-Confiscation of Items and/or Loss of Privileges
+A. Confiscation of Items and/or Loss of Privileges

-1. Confiscation of Items
+Confiscation of Items

-"Confiscated items" include beepers, telephone pagers, laser pointers, and cellular phones, prohibited electronic devices, and any other item prohibited by the district.
-Unless the district extends the return time of confiscated items because the item or its contents may be evidence of violation of law or policy, the parent may pick up the item at the time and location designated by the principal at the close of the next school day following the day that the parent received notification of confiscation or earlier at the principal's discretion.
-Thereafter, the parent may pick up the device by appointment.
-The district does not take responsibility for confiscated items and will not compensate the owner for any lost, stolen, or damaged confiscated items while in the custody of the district.
+"Confiscated items" include any personal communication device including but not limited to cellular phones, prohibited electronic devices, and any other item prohibited by the District.
+Unless the District extends the return time of confiscated items because the item or its contents may be evidence of violation of law or policy, the parent/guardian may pick up the item at a time and location designated by the principal at the close of the next school day following the day that the parent/guardian received notification of confiscation or earlier at the principal's discretion.
+Thereafter, the parent/guardian may pick up the device by appointment.
+The District does not take responsibility for confiscated items and will not compensate the owner for any lost, stolen, or damaged confiscated items while in the custody of the District.

-2. Loss of Privileges
+Loss of Privileges